Duchy of Oldenburg: Aftermath

 In 1815, the Duchy acquired the Principality of Birkenfeld and became a grand duchy.
 In 1871, Oldenburg joined the German Empire, and in 1918, it became a free state within the Weimar Republic.

 In 1937 (with the Greater Hamburg Act), it lost the exclave districts of Eutin near the Baltic coast and Birkenfeld in southwestern Germany to Prussia and gained the City of Wilhelmshaven.
-However, this was a formality, as the Hitler régime had de facto abolished the federal states in 1934.
+However, this was a formality, as the Hitler régime had de facto abolished the states of the Weimar Republic in 1934.
 By the beginning of World War II in 1939, as a result of these territorial changes, Oldenburg had an area of 5375 km2 and 580,000 inhabitants.

 In 1946, after World War II, Oldenburg merged into the newly founded state of Lower Saxony and formed, territorially unchanged, the administrative region (Verwaltungsbezirk) of Oldenburg.
 The Region and State both became a part of West Germany in 1949.
 The administrative region was abolished in 1978 and merged with neighbouring governorates (Regierungsbezirke) into the new region of Weser-Ems, which was dissolved in 2004.